freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 10. `cp` Command
 Copy file from source to destination preserving same mode.

+11. Sometimes showing some sort of videos to friends is embarassing when no sound is reaching to them due to lesser max. volume                             of your PC.
+Well that sort of thing could be solved by a single sort of code as below: pactl -- set-sink-volume 0 150%                   (it sets volume to maximum level of 150%) W A R N I N G :-
+    It could be anything in place 150.
+So, be careful to put the limit, it might damage the quality of your speaker/earphones.

 Here are the list of commands frequently used by adiminstrator.
 This is not a complete but it’s a compact list of commands to refer when needed.